Jess0001/DiabetesGuide/README.md

    in.
 3. Improve functionality within system.
 4. Improve user design within system based on feedback and guidance with DiabetesSA
+5. We aim to get the application working as soon as possible.

 ---------------------
 References